Teona09/Employees-Management-System/README.md

 - [x] BONUS: persistenta cu JSON local sau local storage
 - [ ] BONUS: make it look good
 - [x] BONUS: input de date cu un modal

+### Demo 2:
+Integrate Firebase over the Employee CMS you've demoed.

+Adding an employee should insert an employee into a Firebase DB Populating the employee table should show all the Employees in the Firebase DB

+Sorting, filtering and searching should also be done on the Firebase DB using the .filter and .sort tools provided by Firebase.

+You can use either Realtime Database or Cloud Firestore.
+For more info, read the Firebase Documentation.